pratiibh-401-advanced-javascript/seattle-javascript-401n13/curriculum/class-43/faciliator/DEMO.md

 ## Execution

 Demos are provided in the `demo` folder in the guide repository.
-You'll need to run them locally instead of at Code Sanbox to get the full impact.
+You'll need to run them locally instead of at Code Sandbox to get the full impact.

 ## Next.js (`demo/next.js`)